 Partap S. Khalsa, D.C., Ph.D.

-Dr. Khalsa received his D.C.
-(Doctor of Chiropractic) degree from the Los Angeles College of Chiropractic and earned his M.S. in biomedical engineering from Boston University.
-He received his Ph.D. in biomedical sciences from Worcester Polytechnic Institute (WPI) and the University of Massachusetts Medical School.
-Following postdoctoral training in neurophysiology at Yale University, Dr. Khalsa served as assistant professor, tenured associate professor, and vice-chair of the Department of Biomedical Engineering at Stony Brook University (SUNY).
+Dr. Khalsa received a Doctor of Chiropractic degree from the Southern California University of Health Sciences’ Los Angeles College of Chiropractic.
+After practicing privately for a decade, he earned his M.S. in biomedical engineering from Boston University and a Ph.D. in biomedical sciences from Worcester Polytechnic Institute and the University of Massachusetts Medical School.
+Following postdoctoral training in neurophysiology at Yale University, Dr. Khalsa served as assistant professor, tenured associate professor, and vice chairman of the Department of Biomedical Engineering at Stony Brook University (SUNY).